-Katie is a married mother of one who planned to move her family from Sacramento California to Western Connecticut last year.
+Katie is a married mother of one who planned to move her family from Sacramento, California to Western Connecticut last year.
 She contacted a moving company that billed itself as “full service” and signed a contract in late September.
 She negotiated with them to have her belongings delivered from her storage unit to her new home.
 She carefully packed her things and traveled east, planning to stay in a hotel until her belongings arrived at her destination.
 She promised her young son that he would see his toys again soon.
 Her moving company assured her that her things would arrive within 7-10 days of being collected at her storage unit, and that even in a worst-case scenario, the longest amount of time that her family would have to wait for delivery would be 21 days.
-Katie’s career is both demanding and deadline oriented, and she couldn’t afford any delays that would cause for her to miss work.
-She was extremely clear with the moving company about the importance of having her move remain on schedule, and they assured her that her things would arrive on time.
+Katie’s career is both demanding and deadline oriented, and she couldn’t afford any delays that would cause her to miss work.
+She was extremely clear with the moving company about the importance of having her move remain on schedule and they assured her that her things would arrive on time.
 Confident in the contract that she had signed, Katie packed up her family (including her two dogs) and headed east to their new home.

 A week after the date that the moving company was scheduled to collect Katie’s things from her storage unit, they sent her a bill of lading with a $4000 price increase and stated that they had miscalculated the size and weight of her belongings.
 She was shocked not only at the price increase, but at the timing; she was under the impression (based upon the contract that she’d signed and the schedule that the moving company had assured her they would adhere to) that her things were already on the way to her new home.
-Now a week behind schedule, she felt trapped, the moving company now had possession of all of her belongings, she was across the country, and the company would not continue with her move or provide her with a delivery date unless she agreed to pay the additional amount.
+Now a week behind schedule, she felt trapped.
+The moving company now had possession of all of her belongings, she was across the country, and the company would not continue with her move or provide her with a delivery date unless she agreed to pay the additional amount.
 She felt that if she complained, an already terrible situation would get worse.
 She paid the increased amount immediately and waited for her belongings after assurances from the moving company that this delay was the last.

 The next day, the company called Katie and told her that they were packing her things onto a truck to be delivered to her new home.
 She had planned to stay in a hotel for five to seven days until her things arrived so that her family would be comfortable.
-She assumed based upon what she’s been told by the moving company that everything was back on track and that her family would be moving into their new home within a week.
+She assumed, based upon what she’s been told by the moving company, that everything was back on track and that her family would be moving into their new home within a week.

 Katie spoke with Frank Futie and told him her story and he immediately sprung into action.
 He called Katie’s moving company and acted, as Katie puts it, “like a hostage negotiator, a fixer.”
-He was able to negotiate a pickup date for Katie’s belongings, making more headway with the moving company in one 20 minute phonecall than Katie had been able to make in months of daily contact.
-He negotiated every detail, from getting the names of the warehouse workers where Katie’s belongings are stored, to finding out the preferred type of wine for the woman who took his initial call as a way of ensuring that the process would run smoothly.
+He was able to negotiate a pickup date for Katie’s belongings, making more headway with the moving company in one 20 minute phone call than Katie had been able to in months of daily contact.
+He negotiated every detail, from getting the names of the warehouse workers where Katie’s belongings were stored, to finding out the preferred type of wine for the woman who took his initial call as a way of ensuring that the process would run smoothly.

-Katie is filing complaints against her original moving company and the company that they contracted to move her belongings.
+Katie ended up filing complaints against her original moving company and the company that they contracted to move her belongings.
 She plans to take them to court to recoup the thousands of dollars she spent because of their mismanagement of her move.
 Although the moving company that she initially contacted has offered a nominal refund, the contracted company still has not offered any compensation.

 This story is outrageous, but it’s far from uncommon.
 It demonstrates why it is so incredibly important that you work with a moving company that you can trust, and it’s why Rented Truck Driver was created.
 When you rent your own truck and hire one of Rented Truck Driver’s professional drivers, you never have to worry about long delays, surprise charges, or unprofessional customer service.
 You never have to wonder where your belongings are, and you have trusted moving professionals on your side, helping you plan and execute your perfect move.